/* Rambling Owl addition to remove page titles from blogs */

 Day 7 Day 7, so good he walked it twice ....

-This was going to be my second attempt at section seven of the Centenary Way.
-The previous weekend I had attempted it and through various delays, off route wanderings, taxi failures, and a general lack of mobile phone signal I arrived back at my car several hours late, in the dark, with most of my family convinced that I had fallen into a ditch and expired.
-Luckily they had refrained from calling the police but it was a close thing.
-As a result of this ‘adventure’ I had neglected to record any video and my photographs were to say the least sporadic.
-I reluctantly decided that a revisit was necessary, reasoning that this time, with full knowledge of the route and a second car to utilise, it would all be so much easier ( I am ever the optimist).
+This was my second attempt at section seven of the Centenary Way.
+The previous weekend I had attempted it and, through a combination of wrong turns, navigational confusion, taxi failures, and a near-total absence of mobile signal, arrived back at my car several hours late, in darkness, with most of my family firmly convinced that I had fallen into a ditch and failed to resurface.
+They had, to their credit, refrained from calling the police — but it had been, as I understand it, a close thing.
+The upshot was that I had recorded almost no video and a handful of photographs that could most charitably be described as sporadic.
+A revisit was unavoidable.

 A key mistake ....